wmcdonald404/wmcdonald404.github.io/_recipes/2024-10-20-meatballs-and-tomato-sauce.md

 Any pasta works, I like papardelle, tagliatelle or bucatini.

+Basil stalks tied in a bouquet garni and dropped into the sauce as it bubbles are a solid addition.
+The leaves can either be finely chiffonaded (?) or torn into the meatball mix or torn and sprinkled over the sauce to finish.

+I like to chuck a big tablespoon of oregano in to either the sauce or the meatball mixture too.
+Likewise sage (used lightly) can be delicious.

+Cheese.
+Everything's better with cheese, so parmesan, pecorino, or a local alternative are always a beneficial addition.
+Again, either finely microplanned and added to the meatball mixture, or finely grated and sprinkled over the dish at serving time.
+Or both.

 ## References
 - [Meatballs in Tomato Sauce](https://www.independent.co.uk/life-style/food-and-drink/recipes/meatballs-in-tomato-sauce-5360863.html)
 - [Meatballs in Tomato Sauce - Wayback Machine](https://web.archive.org/web/20020817210336/http://enjoyment.independent.co.uk/food_and_drink/recipes/story.jsp?story=312363)